-For the main ABC SBC configuration please access the IP address of the CCM node.
+For the configuration of ABC SBC please access the IP address of the CCM node.
 The ABC SBC GUI uses local browser's time to display all times and timestamps.

 Further information about managing administrative users can be found in the Section User Management.